machineash/vault-labs/README.md

 ## Outcome
 This lab desmontrates that I can:
-- stand up a real Vault cluster,
+- stand up a real Vault server,
 - integrate Terraform securely,
 - debug provider errors end-to-end,
 - think in IaC patterns,